-LS23.
-Collapsed Cave B. This cave (walls are concrete) has collapsed several meters down its length, totally obstructing the tunnel leading in that direction (there is absolutely no known way to clear it).
-Despite this, over the decades fresh water seeping through the rocks here has created a small pond, which the mongoliants use (sparingly) as a water source and reserve.
+This cave (walls are concrete) has collapsed several yards down its length, totally obstructing the tunnel leading in that direction.
+Crude tools lie scattered around as if the mongoliants were periodically digging in this direction.
+However, it is unclear how long it would take to get to the other side (certainly beyond the scope of this adventure).

+Fresh water seeping through the rocks here has created a small pond, which the mongoliants currently use (sparingly) as a water source and reserve.
 The water is totally uncontaminated.

-11. FLOODED QUARTER
+11. FLOODED QUARTER (EL O)